aric-hamburg/brown-bag-sessions/README.md

 ## Bisherige Vorträge
 ### 2026
+- 15.09.2026 - Makysm Kitsera (CEO and Founder - Dr.MaxHealth): Healthcare in the Age of AI: From Hype to Clinical Reality -- in English
 - 10.09.2026 - Justus Kilian Wolff (Gründer - bools): Entscheidungsprobleme mathematisch lösen
 - 08.09.2026 - Eylem Tas (Research Associate and Doctoral Researcher - Hamburg University of Technology / University of Hamburg): Citation Design for GenAI Use -- in English
 - 03.09.2026 - Petra Vogt (Wirtschaftsinformatikerin - Navorai): KI im Arbeitsschutz: Halluzination trifft Präzision